Slow Play In Poker: Top Tips For Effective Strategy

-Making a big hand isn't enough to get you paid.
-The other player(s) in the pot must also be willing to continue putting chips in the pot while behind.
-There are numerous strategy approaches to consider in these spots but the one we'll focus on today is slow-playing.
+Making a big hand isn't enough to get you paid since other players in the pot must also be willing to play their holdings and put chips in the pot.

 The last thing you want when you make a big hand is to push everybody else out by being overly aggressive.
 By playing your hand slowly, you let your opponents hang themselves as they believe their hand is stronger than what you have or that their bluff might work.